Scottrade vs Thinkorswim in 2014: Account Pricing, Commissions, Fees

 In summary, we recommend Scottrade for IRA accounts, to beginners and mutual funds investors.
 TD Ameritrade Thinkorswim would work better for everyone else.

-It could be done in about 20 minutes, and you can take advantage of everything these top brokers have to offer at no charge.
+It could be done in about 20 minutes, and you can take advantage of everything these top brokerage houses have to offer at no charge.